Codeception/Codeception/docs/modules/Db.md

 * MSSQL
 * Oracle

-Connection is done by database Drivers, which are stored in Codeception\Util\Driver namespace.
+Connection is done by database Drivers, which are stored in Codeception\Lib\Driver namespace.
 Check out drivers if you get problems loading dumps and cleaning databases.

 ## Status